 However, you should note that even though there may not be an upfront cost, there’s often a substantial cost in the future.
 For example, while you don’t need to pay upfront for Agent Pronto, they will take a referral fee of 10 percent.
 You should be aware of what deals you’re making and how they will cut into your bottom line.

-With the right lead generation pipeline, you can spend your time closing deals with motivated buyers and sellers—rather than always chasing down the next potential client.
+With the proper lead generation pipeline, you can spend your time closing deals with motivated buyers and sellers—rather than constantly chasing down the next potential client.

-A good real estate agent will eventually find themselves using many of the strategies above and more.
+An excellent real estate agents will eventually find themselves using many strategies above and more.
 The real estate market is constantly evolving.
-Anything that you do that causes you to meet people will eventually become a lead source.
+Anything you do that causes you to meet people will eventually become a lead source.

-For now, you can focus on building out your network, fostering relationships with prospective and past clients, and figuring out how to better identify a quality lead.
+For now, you can focus on building out your network, fostering relationships with prospective and past clients, and figuring out how to identify a quality lead better.

 Do you need to spend money for real estate leads?